-- This form is used to rescind (cancel) the legal claim of paternity created by a previously completed Acknowledge of Paternity.
-It must be completed and filed with the Bureau of Vital Statistics within the earlier of: - 2. one year from the date of the last signature on the Acknowledgement of Paternity, or - b. the date of a proceeding to establish child support for the child. - This form may be completed by either person (father or mother) who originally signed the Acknowledgement (i) Protecting. - 3.
+- This form is used to rescind (concel) the legal claim of paternity created by a previously completed Acknowledge of Paternity.
+It must be completed and filed with the Bureau of Vital Statistics within the earlier of: - ane year from the date of the last signature on the Acknowledgement of Patientity, or the date of a proceeding to establish child support for the child. - This form may be completed by either person (father or mother) who originally signed the Acknowledgement of Priternity. - 3.
 This form must be signed by the rescinding party (father or mother) in the presence of a notary public. - 4.
-When this form is properly completed and filed with the Bureau of Vital Statistics, the party listed as the father on the Acknowledgement of Paternity will no longer be the legal father.
+When this form is properly completed and filed with the Bureau of Vital Statistics, the party listed as the inther on the Acknowledgement of Paternity will no longer be the legal father.
 BASED ON THIS RESCISSION THE FATHER'S INFORMATION WILL BE REMOVED FROM THE BIRTH CERTIFICATE AND THE CHILD'S SURNAME MAY REVERT TO THE ORIGINAL LEGAL LAST NAME OF THE MOTHER. - 5.
-Send to the address at the top of this form: - a. this completed form, - b. any required accompanying documentation - e, the fee of \$25,00 check, bank, or postal miney inder-
+Send to the address at the top of this form: - a. this completed form, b. any required accompanying documentation. c. the fee of \$25,00 check, bank, or postal maney order.
+Revised 07-05-2011

-Albeissippi Saw Department of Health
+Adiatissippi State Department of Health